patricklague/ConfBuster/README.md

 $ cmake ../ -DCMAKE_INSTALL_PREFIX=/path/to/where/you/want
 $ make -j4
 $ make install
-(This is essential for OpenBabel to work properly)
+(This is essential for Open Babel to work properly)
 ```
 **OPTIONAL (VISUALISATION)**
 - R (≥ 3.0.0) (https://cran.r-project.org/index.html)